KatieFish/Fitness_Assay_Package/README.md

 `install_github("LangYeastEvoLab/Fitness_Assay_Package")`

--devtools is installed on the lab computer, but may need to be installed on your personal computer
+- devtools is installed on the lab computer, but may need to be installed on your personal computer